 – Maintain an integrated catalogue of stocked and appropriate non-stock items, based on a naming standard that uses the same terminology as used by Maintenance people.

-– Investigate stock-outs and advise Maintenance if they appear to be caused by equipment problems (e.g. increase usage) or by using maintenance stock for projects.
+– Investigate stock-outs and advise Maintenance if they appear to be caused by equipment problems (e.g. increased usage) or by using maintenance stock for projects.

 – Publish appropriate Key Performance Indicators that monitor Stores performance.